 Is English widely spoken in Argentina?

 Many people in Argentina speak English, although only a small percentage speak it fluently.
 In cities familiar with tourism, such as Buenos Aires and Mendoza, you can get by with English as most restaurants provide English menus and museums have English-speaking tour guides.
 This may not be the case in a small town deep in Patagonia.
-In that case, we recommend learning basic Spanish so you’ll be able to ask for directions and prices, hire a local guide, or join a group of experienced travellers.
+In that case, we recommend learning basic Spanish so you’ll be able to ask for directions and prices, hire a local guide, or join a group of experienced travelers.